heiswayi/heiswayi.nrird.com/_posts/2015/2015-08-17-encryption-decryption-in-php.md

 ?>
 ```

-When you execute the function for multiple times with the same parameters, you will notice the encrypted string will keep changing.
-This is because we have `mt_rand()` function that is used to generate the _salt_.
+The output will keep changing each time the function is being executed.
+This is due to `mt_rand()` function is used to generate the _salt_.

 Example: